 A word about customer satisfaction and my analysis.

 I did see some buyers remorse with Honda and what people paid for it.
 A cheaper product might get some forgiveness for a repair or two if it is generally reliable.
 At the end of the day, if a generator gets the job done, is easy to start, and is quiet, people give it a 5 star rating.
 If it has the smallest problem, the rating goes down.
 If it ever doesn’t start when needed or if it needs to be replaced, the 1 star scathing review is made–even if it is the user’s fault.
 The lower priced products generally performed as advertised and they got good reviews for it.

 As I mentioned at the opening to this article, all of these inverter generators are made to be as quiet as practically possible, for such a small machine.
 They are enclosed in plastic and insulated.
 They are much quieter than conventional generators, though they do produce some noise.
 They typically have decibel ranges between 51 and 60 decibels, at some unknown distance and ¼ load.
 I left off the numbers for the individual units because I don’t know how far away each unit is measured at and if they are measuring at the same distance.
 Without that information, a decibel number is pretty useless at comparing one unit to another.

 I watched one YouTube video, put on by Generac, where they showed their 2000 watt generator to be quieter than the Honda 2000 watt generator—by 4 decibels.
-They were standing very close to the generators, loaded them up to 50%, and got a decibel measure that is much higher than both generators advertise.
+They were standing very close to the generators, loaded them up to 50%.
+They got a decibel measure that is much higher than both generators advertise.
 That means the advertised loudness is a measurement taken from further away.

 Here you can see a guy comparing the loudness of a Honda to a Yamaha generator.
 You can get a sense of what they sound like and see that they are very similar.
 Another YouTuber was running a champion 3100 watt generator and claimed it was as quiet as Honda he ran in the past but he didn’t run one to let us hear.
 If you just want to hear the champion run, you can here.
 Of course hearing something on a video is not the same as in person but you can get an idea about the tones and compare if people are talking while they generators are running.

 What is the Best Small Generator?